What Schema Markup Matters Most for AI Search?

 Speakable: the overlooked opportunity

-Speakable schema marks specific sections of content as suitable for text-to-speech and direct extraction.
-It delivers a 127% citation increase but is used by fewer than 10% of websites.
-This is the single biggest gap between impact and adoption in AI schema.
+Speakable schema marks content sections as suitable for text-to-speech and direct extraction.
+It delivers a 127% citation increase but fewer than 10% of websites use it.
+This is the biggest gap between impact and adoption in AI schema.

-Speakable tells AI platforms: "This paragraph is the extractable answer."
-It is essentially a spotlight on your most citable content.
+Speakable tells AI: "This paragraph is the extractable answer."
+It spotlights your most citable content.
 See our full analysis of the Speakable adoption gap.

 HowTo and BreadcrumbList

-HowTo schema structures step-by-step processes in a format AI can directly extract and present.
-If your content includes instructions, tutorials, or guides, HowTo schema makes those steps machine-readable.
+HowTo schema structures step-by-step processes in a format AI can extract and present.
+If your content includes instructions or guides, HowTo schema makes those steps machine-readable.

-BreadcrumbList signals your site's hierarchical structure, helping AI platforms understand content relationships and topic authority.
-It is a supporting signal rather than a primary driver, but it contributes to the overall structured data picture.
+BreadcrumbList signals your site's hierarchy.
+It helps AI understand content relationships and topic authority.
+It supports rather than drives citations, but it adds to the overall structured data picture.

 The 71% statistic

-Research shows that 71% of pages cited by ChatGPT use some form of schema markup.
-This does not mean schema alone guarantees citation — but it does mean that pages without schema are significantly underrepresented in AI answers.
-Schema is a necessary condition, not a sufficient one.
+71% of pages cited by ChatGPT use some form of schema.
+This does not mean schema guarantees citation.
+But pages without schema are underrepresented in AI answers.
+Schema is necessary, not sufficient.

 Related questions